nolik/rust-web-poc/README.md

 This is part of Rust-web poc project.

-IDEA: URL shortener that use Redis as a storage.
+URL shortener that use Redis as a storage.

+For local development:

+To run redis: docker run -p 6379:6379 --name redis -d redis